Damport History, Family Crest & Coats of Arms

 Early Origins of the Damport family

-Another 266 words (19 lines of text) covering the years 1631, 1598, 1680 and 1477 are included under the topic Early Damport History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Damport research.
+Another 150 words (11 lines of text) covering the years 1597, 1670, 1631, 1598, 1680 and 1477 are included under the topic Early Damport History in all our PDF Extended History products and printed products wherever possible.

 Damport Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Damport are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Damport include Davenport, Davenporte, Donarty and others.